ONSdigital/spp-self-service-prototype/README.md

 This is a prototype site built using the [ons-prototype-kit](https://github.com/ONSdigital/prototype-kit).
 It uses the ONS design system to render page layouts and components.

+## Survey data and configuration

+The ONS business survey information held within this prototype and associated code base are illustrative.
+There is no personal data held within it, be that anonymised or not.
+There are no responses to surveys held within the prototype either.

+Survey names and associated metadata largely reflect existing surveys, but may not be accurate and align exactly with surveys carried out by ONS.

+All surveys questions are styled after questions asked by ONS in surveys, but may not be accurate nor align exactly to the survey in which they are asked.

+All validation rule templates are styled after validation rules used by ONS methodologists.
+They are templates, and have not been implmented/configured as validation rules themselves.
+No methodologist sign off has been gained for validation rule templates added to the prototype codebase.

 ## Getting setup with this prototype

 Install the latest version of the ONS design system: